tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 ## Proc Macro
 Proc macro is an relatively unique language characteristics in Rust.
-It is great for library writers but notorious to figure out the problems when bugs happen.
-Unfortunately, bugs always happen no matter you are...
-So, I suggest using self-brewed proc macros carefully in the large engineering.
+It is great for library writers but notorious to figure out the problem when bugs happen.
+Unfortunately, bugs always happen...
+So, it should be careful to us self-brewed proc macros in large engineering.

-But sometimes, the desires to have more advanced representations exceed the fear from coding for the proc macro.
+Sometimes, the desires to have more advanced representations exceed the fear from coding for the proc macro.
 You start to try!

 Commonly you've known, ```cargo expand``` and ```eprintln!```[1].
 They are generally good with a little boring works to make them inconvenient.
 Sometimes, they meet problems for temporary broken IDEs or that you just do not want invasive prints.